wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-7-to-8.md

 As of Wikibase Suite 8, the source repository has moved from `wikibase-release-pipeline` to `wikibase-suite`, and the contents of the `deploy/` directory—from which Wikibase Suite was previously operated—have moved to the project root.
 These instructions create a new WBS 8 checkout beside the existing WBS 7 checkout, then copy the local configuration into it.
 The existing checkout remains available until the upgrade succeeds.

-If you have not already, [log in to your server and change to your Wikibase Suite directory](../README.md#accessing-your-wikibase-suite-server).

 > [!WARNING]
 > On startup, the Wikibase image automatically applies the MediaWiki database schema updates.
 Do not remove `config/LocalSettings.php` or any Docker volumes as part of this upgrade.

 ## Prepare

+1. If you have not already, [log in to your server and change to your Wikibase Suite directory](../README.md#accessing-your-wikibase-suite-server).

-1. Read the changelog entries for the target WBS release and images changed by this upgrade:
+2. Read the changelog entries for the target WBS release and images changed by this upgrade:

    - [WBS 8.0.0](../../../CHANGELOG.md#800-2026-07-20)
    - [Wikibase image 8.0.0](../../../development/images/wikibase/CHANGELOG.md#800-2026-07-20)
    - [OpenSearch image 1.0.0](../../../development/images/opensearch/CHANGELOG.md#100-2026-07-20)
    - [QuickStatements image 1.2.0](../../../development/images/quickstatements/CHANGELOG.md#120-2026-07-20)

-2. Back up your data.
+3. Back up your data.
 See [Back up your data](../backup-and-restore.md#back-up-your-data).
-The backup procedure stops Wikibase Suite; continue directly with the migration.
+The backup procedure stops WBS; continue directly with the migration.
 The existing WBS 7 checkout preserves your old configuration during the migration.

 ## Migrate

-1. From your Wikibase Suite directory, ensure the services are stopped.
+1. While still in your Wikibase Suite directory, ensure the services are stopped by running.

    ```sh
    docker compose down